JUVOJustin/wp-secure-actions/readme.md

  - Secured download links to avoid direct file access
  - Double opt-in process

-Secure Actions uses its own database to avoid further pollution and cleans up after itself.
+Secure Actions uses its own database table to avoid further pollution and cleans up after itself.

 ## Installation
 Simply instantiate the `Manager` class as early as possible by adding the following snippet to your functions.php or  an early executed plugin file: